minecraftforum/rules-archive/rules/support/rules.markdown

 * __Do not Redistribute property of Mojang__

     Do not distribute any property of Mojang to other members on the forum.
-This includes: the minecraft launcher, the minecraft Jar, and the Minecraft server client.
+This includes: the Minecraft launcher, the Minecraft Jar, and the Minecraft server client.

 * __Do not give out or request personal information__